SolaceSamples/solace-samples-cloudfoundry-java/README.md

 	SolaceServiceCredentials solaceServiceCredentials = null;
 	List<ServiceInfo> services = cloud.getServiceInfos();

-	// Connect to the first Solace-Messaging service that is found in the services list. for (ServiceInfo service : services) {
+	// Connect to the first Solace PubSub+ service that is found in the services list. for (ServiceInfo service : services) {
 		if (service instanceof SolaceServiceCredentials) {
 			solaceServiceCredentials = (SolaceServiceCredentials)service;